Y’all, can we have a conversation here? Do you use essential oils?

 4. Try the same thing with citrus oil or peppermint oil for an invigorating, wake-me-up scent.

-5. Lavender rubbed into the soles of your kiddo’s feet before bed helps promote better sleep.
+5. Diluted lavender rubbed into the soles of your kiddo’s feet before bed helps promote better sleep.

 6. No need for those artificially fragranced baby bath soaps!
 Add 5 drops of lavender in the bath tub.